 Summer is perfect for a girls' getaway.

 We've all done it at some stage or another and whether you head off yearly for a friends-only jaunt or save your travels for special occasions, spending time with your best friends and letting your hair down is often the best kind of holiday.
 No ties, no responsibilities, no need to please anyone but yourselves.
 Unfortunately, there are a few pitfalls that can plague this kind of break and if you’re the unfortunate one left to organize it; you’re probably in for a bit of stress and worry until the big day arrives.
-I’m happy to collaborate with First Choice to look at ways you can make these amazing trips even more successful!

 It’s best to be prepared as much as possible before departure, which is a go-to tactic I find always works.
 Checking your up-to-date flight times in the days leading up to your trip will give you the official and real-time status on your flight, such as which terminal you need to be at, and what time etc. I also love the app Gate Guru for doing a little advanced research on where different services and amenities are located in the airport.
 Pass along the info, but let your friends be responsible for themselves.
 You can’t herd everyone like sheep to the right place if they’re hell-bent on heading somewhere else, like the bar!
 Look after yourself and get to where you need to be, that’s all you can control!